A Look At Darden Restaurants - Low Leverage And Stable Business At A Decent Entry Price

 Darden’s Financials - Stable Margins, Solid Balance Sheet

-When we analyze DRI’s financials there are not many things we can complain about.
+When we analyze DRI’s financials, there are not many things we can complain about.
 Gross Margins have been relatively stable for more than a decade and overall margins seem to be resilient, although a bit below the standard of similarly sized restaurant chains due to the company’s positioning in the value category.
 I don’t think there is something to be afraid about in this regard.
 The slight miss on EBIT margin last quarter - 9.3% compared to 9.4% and analysts’ estimates of 9.5% - is not big enough to make us believe it’s more than short-term noise and was linked to non-recurring items - an $8.0 million rise in asset sales last year, which was unfavorable by 0.40% in Q1.

-Anyway, the growth optionality is more a long-term factor rather than something we could expect to be exploited in the short-term.
+Anyway, the growth optionality is more a long-term factor rather than something we could expect to be exploited in the short term.
 The management has been clear on this front – for the moment, the focus is on successfully integrating Cheddar’s Scratch Kitchen, which remains the main growth driver:

 […]we are laser focused on integrating Cheddar’s.
 We think Cheddar’s is an incredible opportunity for long-term growth, and so we are not even contemplating or thinking about doing anything else until that brand is fully integrated, it is firing and has really a good growth platform where it’s contributing at a much higher growth rate than Olive Garden and to add to our overall growth rate, so that’s the focus.
 Once we have visibility that that has been done successfully, then we’ll look at the platform and determine what our next move is.